serdarozturk/chainpoint-services/node-lib/lib/models/README.md

-# chainpoint-node-proof-state-service
+# chainpoint-lib

-## Storage Adapters
+## Proof State Models

-Storage adapters allow the service to write to persistent storage.
+Proof state models allow the service to write to persistent storage.
 All adapters conform to a common interface, allowing easy code-based or programmatic switching between different storage providers.

 The following is a description of methods that must be defined in a storage adapter: